joshbruce/fourth-earth-raw/public/content.md

 Consider:

-Character A attacking character B with a long sword.
-Character B has 1 rank in two-handed weapons and another in long sword specifically.
+Character A attacking character B with a longsword.
+Character B has 1 rank in two-handed weapons and another in longsword specifically.
 The implementation being used makes hitting character B a difficulty 2 (1 per rank).

 Let’s give character B two allies, which character A must consider while trying to hit character B. This might increase the difficulty 1; now 3.

-Character A manages to hit character B. In the game we developed, long swords drain 2 points per hit; character B has 2 points drained from 1 of their life batteries.
+Character A manages to hit character B. In the game we developed, longswords drain 2 points per hit; character B has 2 points drained from 1 of their life batteries.

 ## Ranks